JayWood/the-seo-framework/readme.txt

 	* TODO When the Home Page title additions location is set to Right and has a title filled in in the Inpost SEO Box as well as the Home Page Settings and when the Home Page Settings is emptied, the placeholder title location and additions are reversed temporarily.
 Yes, I'm this dedicated in breaking stuff.
 	* TODO is this true?
 When an external Sitemap plugin is active, the Sitemap Tab is no longer shown when Javascript is disabled.
 	* WordPress version compare could sometimes return incorrect values when dealing with unstable versions.
+	* The Canonical URL is now selecting the primary domain when available when using WPMUdev Domain Mapping.
 * **Removed:**
 	/
 	* Shortlink URL from Homepage, as it's quite useless and self referring there.